Safer food, better business

 - SFBB for Chinese cuisine - English & Cantonese versions

 - SFBB for Indian, Pakistani, Bangladeshi & Sri Lankan cuisine

 A free SFBB interactive DVD is also available to help you use your pack and train your staff on SFBB.
 It has voiceovers in 16 languages: Arabic, Bengali, Cantonese, English, Kurdish, Mandarin, Polish, Portuguese, Punjabi, Romanian, Tamil, Thai, Turkish, Urdu, Vietnamese and Welsh.

 SFBB has been tailored specifically for small caterers and retailers.
 Manufacturers and other food businesses will find it more appropriate to adopt a different type of documented food safety system (known as HACCP).
-For further advice contact the Healthy Communities team.
+For further advice contact the Environmental Health team.

 From the Food Standards Agency or by contacting .